 Situated conveniently near another tourist favourite, Schönbrunn Park, the Vienna Museum of Technology is a fascinating place for tech enthusiasts.
 The histories of planes, trains, and automobiles are all featured, as well as the opportunity for guided tours on the history of mining and a demonstration in high-voltage electricity.

 Located inside the impressively grand Austrian National Library, this one-of-a-kind museum celebrates the history of astronomy.
 Miniature versions of the Earth, the moon, and Mars all feature inside this alluring space and you can also admire the glittering golden orbs and astronomical instruments.

 Sigmund Freud Museum

-Austrians are huge fans of psychoanalysis, possibly due to the Godfather of the subject, Sigmund Freud, settling in Vienna, where he would conduct his most important theoretical work.
+Austria is the home of psychoanalysis and was also the country of the godfather of the subject, Sigmund Freud, who conducted much of his most important theoretical work in Vienna.
 Based on the site of his former residence and office, this museum explores Freud’s incredible life and work.
-The interior was designed by his daughter.
-Take a glimpse into the lives of the Freud’s by watching a film showing the family in the 1930s.
+The interior of the museum was primarily designed by his daughter and the exhibitions offer a glimpse into his fascinating life.

 Commonly referred to as the MAK, this museum houses a variety of curiosities related to the arts that will delight and intrigue.
 A variety of exhibitions run throughout the year on subjects such as architecture, design, and fashion.
 A good time to visit is Tuesday evening, when all exhibitions are open to the public free of charge.

 Available to visit by appointment only, the Old Vienna Schnapps Museum pays tribute to the fruity liqueur.
 And it isn’t just a history lesson – there is also the chance to sample various types of schnapps, including many made using historic recipes, making this a boozy and educational day out!